BeerNerd-io/beernerd/README.txt

 ---

 This prompt gives **Cursor Composer** all the context it needs to maximize efficiency in your development environment.
 It will help Claude 3.5 Sonnet automate key tasks, streamline error-checking, and ensure high performance and scalability in the future.

+Now, you can use the following npm commands: npm run build: This will minify your JavaScript and CSS files. npm start: This will start the live server. npm run dev: This will build your project and then start the live server.
+To start developing:
+Run npm run dev in your terminal.
+Open your browser and go to http://localhost:8080.
+Make changes to your source files in the src directory.
+Run npm run build to update the minified files.
+Refresh your browser to see the changes.